Adblue failure, what next?

 -

-regular cleaning of the intake system (in diesel engines, soot + oil mist accumulates).
+regularly clean the intake system (in diesels, soot + oil mist accumulate).

 -

-2. Reaction to failure – messages and km counter to block
+2. Response to failure – messages and km countdown to lockout

 -

-a message like "AdBlue system fault / exhaust gas aftertreatment system failure" appears on the dashboard,
+a message such as "AdBlue system fault / exhaust gas treatment system failure" appears on the dashboard,

 -

-Because the AdBlue system works in tandem with the DPF:
+Since the AdBlue system works in conjunction with the DPF:

 -

-In case of problems with the DPF (e.g. frequent burning ), it is worth creating conditions for regeneration:
+for DPF problems (e.g., frequent regeneration), it is worth creating conditions for regeneration:

 -